Al Benson (basketball)

-Albert L. Benson (born July 27, 1914) was an American professional basketball player.
+Albert L. Benson (born July 27, 1914, date of death unknown) was an American professional basketball player.
 He played in the National Basketball League for the Hammond Ciesar All-Americans and Detroit Eagles in 1940–41 and averaged 1.6 points per game.

 Early life

 Benson was born in Hoboken, New Jersey on July 24, 1914.
 He served in the U.S. Army during the World War II era and was discharged in March 1946.